Governance & Finance: Page 7

 Column

-How local governments can continue to meet citizen needs: A strategy for boosting efficiency with a dwindling budget
+A strategy for boosting local government efficiency and meeting citizen needs with a dwindling budget

 Many state and local agencies are grappling with budget challenges and hiring holds going into fiscal 2025.
 They are tasked to reduce spending, but not services—and the standout strategy for that is outsourcing.